jmdiegel707/MineCord/ConfigHelp.md

 - PlayerDeath:
   - Boolean
-  - Send an embed to the Designated Discord Channel (`Channel`) when a player dies of natural causes.
+  - Send an embed to the Designated Discord Channel (`Channel`) when a player dies.

-- PlayerKill:
+- PlayerDeath:
   - Boolean
-  - Send an embed to the Designated Discord Channel (`Channel`) when a player is killed by another player.
+  - Send an embed to the Designated Discord Channel (`Channel`) when an entity dies.

 - OnCommand:
   - Boolean